The Forests

 • renders some truths invisible

-• and causes certain fruit to feel normal
+• causes certain fruit to feel normal

 --VISUAL COMING SOON--